Global Developmental Delay in Children (3 Months–3 Years): Early Signs Every Parent Should Know

 5. Does not engage in social games such as peek-a-boo (anakh michauli/jhalak).

-• Small objects cannot be placed inside a container.
+• Small objects cannot be kept inside a container.

 • Does not blame an item when it is named